 - We are in the EU until we are not - and it will take some years to achieve an exit.
-The implications will take some time to emerge and there will be inertia in the decisions businesses and individuals take, on a 'look before you leap' basis. - Some of the gloomier predictions made by Remain campaigners are overdone the economic impacts run in both directions, and it is illogical to suggest that there are no upsides or opportunities in the current situation.
+The implications will take some time to emerge and there will be inertia in the decisions individuals businesses and take, on a 'look before you leap' basis. - Some of the gloomier predictions made by Remain campaigners are overdone - the economic impacts run in both directions, and it is illogical to suggest that there are no upsides or opportunities in the current situation.

-- Sectoral impacts will vary; some sectors will be more resilient than others; for example, exit won't stop the UK population increasingly shopping online, so the demand-supply imbalance in UK industrial property will continue to be a hot topic. - Brexit presents an opportunity for the industry to consider what advantages it sees in "taking back control" from the EU - for example, in changes to planning legislation originating in Europe - and to press for these with Government.
+- Sectoral impacts will vary; some sectors will be more resilient than others: example, exit won't stop the UK population increasingly online, shopping so demand-supply imbalance in UK industrial property will continue to be a hot topic. - Brexit presents an opportunity for the industry to consider what advantages it sees in "taking back control" from the EU - for example, in changes planning legislation originating Europe in and to press for these with Government.